 Apart from public student loan schemes, a large number of banks also provide student loans to international students in Germany.
-The banks have set up attractive interest rates so that the foreign students get to benefit from it.
-Raiffeisenbanken, The Deutsche Bank, HypoVereins bank and Sparkasse are the banks offering student loans to foreign students.
+The banks have set up attractive interest rates so that foreign students get to benefit from it.
+Raiffeisenbanken, The Deutsche Bank, HypoVereins bank, and Sparkasse are the banks offering student loans to foreign students.

-List of Scholarships in Germany – What are your funding options in Germany?
+List of Scholarships in Germany: Your funding options in Germany

-One of the great ways to finance your studies is to avail of the scholarships.
+One of the great ways to finance your studies is to avail yourself of scholarships.
 There are many scholarships offered to the number of international students in Germany.
-Though it is difficult to rely on scholarships only but, it also adds a great amount of money to cover the financial expenses during your study in Germany.
+Though it is difficult to rely on scholarships only, it also adds a great amount of money to cover the financial expenses during your study in Germany.
 As there are large amounts of scholarships present, one should always try to avail one.
 Below we have listed some of the scholarships which offer a good amount of money to international students.

 - The Deutschlandstipendium in Germany

 It is a combination of both public and private ownership which supports excellent international students financially along with different other benefits.
 Private organizations that take part in this scholarship scheme contribute about 150€ per month to the student.
 While the public companies also contribute 150€ per month which gives a total of 300€ per month to each student.

 However, this funding is provided for two semesters only, but it can be extended to the whole duration of studies.
 As these funds are provided by both public and private partners, the university itself has to nominate the students for this scholarship by setting certain criteria.

 Daad is one of the oldest organizations in Germany since 1925 offering tremendous opportunities to international students to fund their studies.
 Its mission is to encourage the internalization of different universities in Germany by providing different counseling and funding opportunities.
 Every year hundreds of students get befitted from daad scholarships.
 In the year 2016, approximately, 131,000 students including both national and international students got funding from daad.